Davenport Games

 Introduction

-This is the ultimate baseball game!
-Precise pitching, Bulls-eye batting, and Awesome fielding!
+This is the ultimate baseball game.
+Precise pitching, Bulls-eye batting, and Awesome fielding.
 It is all under your control with simpler yet more sophisticated operation.
 With loads of features.
-You will be an All Star!
+You will be an All Star.
 It is the ultimate baseball simulation you have dreamed of.

 Forward

 Out of the numerous baseball games for gaming systems, very few exceed beyond expectations.
-In most cases, you will receive your typical baseball game with expected results.
+In most cases, you receive your typical baseball game with expected results.
 However, during the 16-bit era, companies were trying to experiment with limited 2D engines.
 Some developers managed to create unique masterpieces, while others just came up with generic mixes.
 Super Baseball Simulator 1.000 is unlike any other game of its time.
 It basically permits the player with more options to choose from, such as editing teams or abilities.
 Not only does it contain a sense of realism, but you can also use special power ups to increase your abilities on the field.
 Imagine a pitch that gets shocked with lightning and disappears into thin air.
 Or perhaps a power swing that yields an instant home run upon contact.

 All of these elements are made available thanks to Super Baseball Simulator.
 The customization features only extended the replayability as you could emulate the real MLB profession.
 Statistics are kept track of, along with any outside circumstances (playoffs, world series).
 In a typical sense, this is the ultimate baseball game as it combines realistic results with unparalleled options.